Testicular and Epididymal Sperm Aspiration

 Some men do not produce sperm at all or only in insufficient numbers and poor quality.

-Many of these men can have their sperm aspirated directly from their testicles or from the epididymis (tightly coiled tubules, attached to the top of the testes that stores the sperm prior to an ejaculation).
+Many of these men can have their sperm aspirated directly from their testicles or from the epididymis (tightly coiled tubules attached to the top of the testes that stores the sperm prior to ejaculation).

 The most common conditions for which sperm aspiration can be used are:

-Congenital absence of vas deferens (the connecting tube between testicles and penis is missing)
+- Congenital absence of vas deferens (the connecting tube between testicles and penis has been missing since birth).

 Sperm aspiration can be an alternative to vasectomy reversal (a microsurgical operation).
 Most men who had a vasectomy can have sperm aspirated from the epididymis above the point where the sperm delivering tubes were severed by vasectomy.
 One of the advantages of this approach over vasectomy reversal is the continuing presence of vasectomy for contraception after a pregnancy has been achieved.